DillonKyleDev/FlatEngine/README.md

 ### Animation

 Animation components are one of the most powerful components that can be attached to a GameObject.
-They currently support animation of Transform, Sprite, Text, and Audio components.
-Additionally, you may choose to add Events to each Animation.
+Animations are attached to Animation components of a GameObject and can be called through the Animation::Play() method at runtime.
+Animations currently support animation of Transform, Sprite, Text, and Audio components, and Events.
 Animation Events allow you to call Lua functions at a particular keyframe and pass up to 5 parameters to it, (string, int, long, float, double, bool, or Vector2).
 These are extremely powerful and useful to take advantage of.
 I plan to add more components to the list of components you can animate, but I believe this is a very versitile grouping and likely you are able to do most of what you need to with them.
-For more details on the Animation component, please refer to the tour video I will be posted in the ReadMe.
 I will update this with more detailed information in the future.

 ### Audio